Zoom Video Communications (ZM) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the video-conferencing company had gained 11.13% over the past month.
-This has outpaced the Computer and Technology sector's gain of 3.84% and the S&P 500's gain of 2.68% in that time.
+Coming into today, shares of the video-conferencing company had gained 12.17% in the past month.
+In that same time, the Computer and Technology sector gained 4.47%, while the S&P 500 gained 2.62%.

 Investors will be hoping for strength from ZM as it approaches its nex t earnings release.

-Any recent changes to analyst estimates for ZM should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for ZM.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-ZM is currently sporting a Zacks Rank of #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+ZM is currently a Zacks Rank #2 (Buy).

-In terms of valuation, ZM is currently trading at a Forward P/E ratio of 5396.63.
-For comparison, its industry has an average Forward P/E of 66.68, which means ZM is trading at a premium to the group.
+Digging into valuation, ZM currently has a Forward P/E ratio of 5371.31.
+This represents a premium compared to its industry's average Forward P/E of 66.33.

 The Internet - Software industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 50, putting it in the top 20% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 70, which puts it in the top 28% of all 250+ industries.

 Make sure to utilize Zacks.
 Com to follow all of these stock-moving metrics, and more, in the coming trading sessions.